-The goal of the programs in mathematics is to prepare students for the lifelong study and use of mathematics.
+The goal of the programs in Mathematics is to prepare students for the lifelong study and use of mathematics.
 The application of mathematics has made possible many of the technological advances now taken for granted.
 Conversely, problems in business, science and engineering, when formulated mathematically, often spur advances in mathematics.
 This interrelation between mathematics and other disciplines has been growing and now includes many more areas than would have been thought possible only a few years ago.

 The Department of Mathematics and Computer Science offers two majors in Mathematics.
 The Liberal Arts degree is recommended for those who plan to enter graduate study in mathematics or who plan a mathematics-related career in business, industry or science.
 The Mathematics-Secondary Education degree is designed for those who plan for careers as high school mathematics teachers.
 The department offers a Master of Science in Education-Mathematics program intended for secondary mathematics teachers with provisional certification in New York State.
 Consult the graduate catalong for complete details on this program.
 The department also offers a minor in Mathematics and, in collaboration with the physics department, a degree program in Mathematics-Physics.
-It also participates in the Cooperative Engineering and the Cooperative Agriculture programs on page 49 and 5.
+It also participates in the Cooperative Engineering and the Cooperative Agriculture programs on page 53 and 6.

-Mathematics students may participate in the activities of the Mathematics Club (Chi Tau Omega) and the Computer Science Club, and honor students may be elected for membership in Pi Mu Epsilon, a national society devoted to the promotion of scholarly activity among mathematics students.
-The department annually awards two scholarships: the Frank R. Olson Scholarship is awarded to a Mathematics or Mathematics-Secondary Education major, preferably from Chautauqua County.
-The Earl G. Mathewson Scholarship is awarded to a Mathematics-Secondary Education major.
-These scholarships are based on academic performance and faculty recommendation.
+Mathematics students may participate in the activities of the Mathematics Club (Chi Tau Omega) and the Computer Science Club, and honor students may be elected for membership in Pi Mu Epsilon, a national society devoted to the promotion of scholarly activity among Mathematics students.
+Two scholarships are awarded annually to Mathematics majors based on academic performance and faculty recommendations: the Frank R. Olson Scholarship and the Earl G. Mathewson Scholarship.

-For further details about the programs in mathematics see James E. McKenna, chairperson of the Department of Mathematics and Computer Science.
-See also page 29 for the programs offered in Computer and Information Science.
+For further details about the programs in mathematics see H. Joseph Straight, chairperson of the Department of Mathematics and Computer Science.
+See also page 31 for the programs offered in Computer and Information Science.